 Tearte started her career at the International Business Machines Corporation (IBM) where she served in several roles including systems engineering manager and vice president of operations for the Northeast sales and distribution territory.
 She was promoted to vice president of sales for the Midwestern small and medium business territory before leading the Global Channels organization.
 During her tenure at IBM, she was a three-time recipient of the Golden Circle, IBM’s highest sales award, along with the U. S. Leadership Award.
 She led a task force on Women Customers that resulted in an international marketing and sales focus and testimony to the U. S. House of Representatives Small Business Committee’s Congressional Hearing on Women Business Owners.
 Tearte left IBM in 2000 to found Crystal Stairs, Inc., a consulting and executive coaching firm specializing in executive transitions and strategic facilitation.
 In 2012, Tearte co-founded the Tearte Family Foundation, and served as chief operations officer of Tearte Associates, Inc. Tearte also authored and published eighteen books including Due North!
 Strengthen Your Leadership Assets, released in 2002, and the series, Encore Leadership: Transforming Time, Talent and Treasure into a Legacy That Matters, in 2013.

 Jylla Moore Tearte was interviewed by The HistoryMakers on March 6, 2018.

 All That You Do, Do With Your Might.
 Things Done By Half Are Never Done Right.

-Business executive and consultant Jylla Moore Tearte (1954 - ) was a senior level employee of IBM for over twenty years.
+Corporate chief executive Jylla Moore Tearte (1954 - ) was a senior level employee of IBM for over twenty years.
 She was also the founder of Crystal Stairs, Incorporated and co-founder of the Tearte Family Foundation.